Suzan DelBene: Personal life

-DelBene is married to Kurt DelBene, who has served as Assistant Secretary for Information and Technology and CIO at the Department of Veterans Affairs since November 2021.
+DelBene is married to Kurt DelBene, who served as Assistant Secretary for Information and Technology and CIO at the Department of Veterans Affairs from November 2021 to January 2025.
 He was previously Chief Digital Officer and EVP of Corporate Strategy, Core Services Engineering and Operations at Microsoft Corporation, and led the effort to fix the Healthcare.gov website at President Barack Obama's request.
 The couple has two children.